Message from NSTF Executive Director

 So it remains invisible to all except people who are curious and those who have done their ‘online research’ before visiting the area.
 Once you know what to look for, your eyes are opened to an ancient catastrophic event that changed the entire earth.

-This is the Vredefort dome, or the Vredefort impact crater, that resulted from a massive meteorite strike about 2 023 million years ago.
-The meteorite must have been about 10 km in diameter, and the crater roughly 300 km across.
-This site is famous the world over and South Africa is the proud host.
+This attraction is the Vredefort dome, or the Vredefort impact crater, that resulted from a massive meteorite strike about 2 023 million years ago.
+The meteorite must have been about ten kilometres in diameter, and with the original crater diameter probably close to 300 km.
+The South Africa is the proud host of this site which is famous the world over.
+The centre part of the crater or Vredefort Impact Structure which has the shape of a low dome was declared a World Heritage Site by UNESCO in 2005.

-The trendy town of Parys lies in the crater.
-This was a favourite destination for family holidays during my childhood.
-Even my well-read parents must have been unaware of the significance of the semi-circular hills.
+The trendy town of Parys lies in this crater.
+For family holidays this was a favourite destination during my childhood, when even my well-educated parents were unaware of the significance of the semi-circular hills.
 The Vaal River flows through Parys, and holiday accommodation is plentiful.
-Coffee shops and craft shops have proliferated and Parys is home to several artists.
+The coffee shops and craft shops have more recently proliferated and Parys is the home of several artists.

-However, along the main road of Parys, you will not see any information on the Vredefort crater.
-One of the few locals who promotes the crater is Mr Jan Fourie, known for his informative tours of the site.
-There is no dedicated information centre in the town, only the general Tourist Information Centre which refers visitors to Jan Fourie.
+But along the main road of Parys, you will not see any promotion or information on the Vredefort crater, and probably won’t find many locals who can tell you about it.
+With the one notable exception of Mr Jan Fourie, known for his very informative tours of the crater.
+There is no dedicated information centre in the town, only the Tourist Information Centre which refers visitors to Jan Fourie.
+The small information centre created by the North-West University is on the outskirts and on the other side of a series of hills, in a miniscule town.
+Informative as this centre is, it should be in Parys itself as that is where most visitors to the area go.

 Jan Fourie is an excellent tour guide, not only of the Vredefort crater, but also historical markers, rock carvings and bird life in the area.
 He is extremely knowledgeable about the geology of the crater.
-See Dome Impact Tours for more information.
+See Dome Impact Tours for information on him, his company and the crater.

-One can speculate that the lack of publicity in Parys is due to the name: Vredefort dome/crater.
-The closest town to the crater’s centre is Vredefort, a small and modest town.
+One can speculate that the lack of publicity in Parys is due to the name Vredefort dome/crater.
+The closest town to the centre of the crater is Vredefort, a small and modest town.
 The investment necessary to make Vredefort a major tourist destination has not been made.
-It would be more practical, in any case, to market the crater (and the town of Vredefort) in Parys while investing in tourist infrastructure in Vredefort.
+It would be more practical in any case to market the crater, as well as the town of Vredefort, in Parys, while investing in tourist infrastructure in Vredefort itself.

-The crater is also somewhat obscured on the internet.
-Someone who knows nothing about the crater is unlikely to become inspired to visit it.
-The Free State Tourism Authority website lists it last on ‘Top 10 things to do’ in the Free State.
-There is also no practical information, such as where to find visitors’ information or references to Jan Fourie.
+On the web, the crater is also somewhat obscured.
+Someone who knows nothing about it, is unlikely to become inspired to visit it.
+The Free State Tourism Authority website lists it as the last of the list of ‘Top 10 things to do’ in the Free State.
+But there is no practical information, such as where to find visitors’ information or reference to Jan Fourie.
 Under Tourist Information, and ‘The Free State: a Feast for the Senses’ – the crater gets a brief and enticing mention: “Go walking on the slopes of the Vredefort Dome, the world’s oldest and largest crater”, but again no practical visitors’ information.
-Besides, there are no obvious slopes to walk on.

-Because the crater overlaps with two provinces and Parys is actually in North West, I also looked at some provincial websites.
+Because the crater overlaps with two provinces, and Parys is actually in North West Province, I also had a look at some Province websites.
 I really had to search to spot the following: “The Vredefort Dome was created by a massive meteorite, over 10km³ [sic] in diameter.
 It struck the earth about 2023 million years ago, near the present day village of Vredefort.”
+You will therefore only find it if you know to look for it.
 Once again, these two sentences are the only information, and there is no advice on how to see it.

-The Vredefort crater should have been declared a World Heritage Site in its entirety, and it should be proclaimed as a National Heritage Site.
+The Vredefort crater as a whole should have been declared a World Heritage Site in its entirety, and it should be proclaimed as a National Heritage Site.
 Neither of these have happened as far as I am aware.

 On the Vredefort Dome website, Jan Fourie explains:

-At the 2018 National Lizella Tourism Awards, Minister Derek Hanekom said:
+At the recent National Lizella Tourism Awards, Minister Derek Hanekom said:

 To conclude, here are my recommendations: